cocos/cocos-docs/en/publish/publish-vivo-instant-games.md

 - **Method Three**

-    Copy the generated mini game **rpk** file (located in the dist directory of the game project qgame directory) to the `sdcard` directory of the mobile phone.
+    Copy the generated mini game **rpk** file (located in the dist directory of the game project qgame directory) to the internal storage directory of the mobile phone.

-    Open the **Quick App & vivo Mini Game Debugger** that has been installed before on your Android device, click **Local Install**, then find the **rpk** file from the `sdcard` directory of your mobile phone and select Open.
+    Open the **Quick App & vivo Mini Game Debugger** that has been installed before on your Android device, click **Local Install**, then find the **rpk** file from the internal storage directory of your mobile phone and select Open.

     ![](./publish-vivo-instant-games/vivo-instant_native_install.jpg)